chaostoolkit/chaostoolkit-documentation/sources/reference/tutorials/run-flow.md

 should not be misunderstood as a way to put the system back to a normal state when the deviation really triggered a dire chain of events for your system.

+## One experiment but a variety of execution strategies

+Schematically, the execution flow runs the hypothesis, the method, the hypothesis again and finally the rollbacks.
+However, this flow can somewhat controlled via the Chaos Toolkit runtime flags.

+### Hypothesis strategies

+The default behavior is to execute the hypothesis before and after the method.
+Unless, the hypothesis fails during the "before" phase.
+In that case, the execution terminates as `"failed"` to signal the system wasn't in an appropriate baseline state for the experiment to make sense.

+The `chaos run` command provides the `--hypothesis-strategy` flag to change the default behavior.

+Sometimes, you have an experiment where you know the state is not appropriate but you want to see if a specific condition could bring it back and make the hypothesis valid after the method was applied.
+In that case, you should use `--hypothesis-strategy=after-method-only`.

+On the contrary, if you don't want to assert any deviation, you can decide to run the hypothesis only before with `--hypothesis-strategy=before-method-only`.

+More interesting use cases can then be applied.
+What if you have a long method and wish to not wait until it finishes to verify the hypothesis.
+Well, then you can use ``--hypothesis-strategy=continuously` to indicate that, on top of the default behavior, you want the hypothesis block to be applied during the method periodically.
+You can change the period, which defaults to every second, with `--hypothesis-frequency=10`.
+Notice that, in that case, Chaos Toolkit will not interrupt as soon as a deviation is found.
+To do that, you need to pass the additional `--fail-fast` flag.

+Finally, you can also use `--hypothesis-strategy=during-method-only` to have the same behavior as `continuously` but removing the default verification before and after the method.

+### Rollback strategies

+Rollbacks are always executed save for three conditions:

+* the hypothesis failed on its first pass.
+Before the method was applied.
+  There is nothing to rollback in that case.
+* the Chaos Toolkit received a signal such as SIGINT.
+  Maybe the operator wants to investigate the system as it is.
+* a control triggered an interruption

+You may change that behavior with a `chaos run` flag.

+Pass `--rollback-strategy=always` to apply rollbacks no matter the state of the execution.

+Use `--rollback-strategy=never` to never play them.
+This can be useful during authoring of the experiment sometimes.

+Use `--rollback-strategy=deviated` to play rollbacks only if a deviation was found.

 ## Terminating the execution gracefully

 Chaos Engineering is a powerful practice that may lead to undesirable side